+In the 1960s, Wolfe traveled the country, recording the social changes in America.
+Essays appeared regularly in Esquire, New York Magazine and Harper's.
 In 1968, two of his books were published the same day: The Pump House Gang, a collection of essays, and The Electric Kool-Aid Acid Test, a novelistic look at the counterculture, centering on the LSD-influenced antics of Ken Kesey and his Merry Pranksters on their coast-to-coast bus trip.